Updated on April 7th, 2021 at 01:33 am

-Rockville Maryland has a long history which can be dated back as early as 8000 BC.
+While some cities in the area are proud to celebrate their bicentennials and other historically interesting milestones, the city of Rockville Maryland has a long history which can be dated back as early as 8000 BC.
 This city, located in Montgomery County’s central region is the county seat and a major city in the county.
-Over the years the population has increased, but to better understand Rockville today, you need to know about its history.
+Over the years the population has increased significantly, and continues to grow daily, but to better understand Rockville today, you need to know about its history.

 The Early History Of Rockville